Bhazath/Bhazath/ReadMe.md

 # 💫 About Me:
-Hi, I'm Bhazath, a dedicated Administrator specializing
+"Hi, I'm Bhazath, an Administrator focused on system, server engineering."

 "Experienced Administrator with a strong focus on Linux systems, databases, and Vim.
 I enjoy solving complex challenges and optimizing infrastructure for performance and reliability.
 Always eager to learn and share knowledge within the tech community."